Language selection

 Dr. Berube has over 30 years of experience in the areas of global leadership, executive management, governance, business development, operations, sales, marketing, engineering, project management and consulting.
 Included in this profile is a 10-year international portfolio resulting in the creation of 2 multi-million-dollar multinational enterprises.

 Dr. Berube's extensive career has been varied.
-He has held positions with the Canadian Forces Communications Command as Deputy Commanding Officer, Ontario Hydro as a nuclear operator, and with several telecommunications companies in Canada and abroad.
+He has held positions with the Canadian Forces Communications Command as Deputy Commanding Officer, with Ontario Hydro as a nuclear operator, and with several telecommunications companies in Canada and abroad.
 He also served as the President and CEO for Westman Communications Group based in western Manitoba.

 Andrea Hardie

-Ms. Andrea Hardie was appointed on September 25, 2023, as a permanent, part-time Commission member for a 5-year term.
+Andrea Hardie was appointed on September 25, 2023, as a permanent, part-time Commission member for a 5-year term.

 With over 20 years of experience as a strategic leader and engineer within the energy industry, Ms. Hardie brings extensive knowledge on the inner workings of regulatory environments, technical issues facing industry, and balancing stakeholder interests.
 Throughout her career, she has worked in various capacities with the Canada Energy Regulator, the Alberta Energy Regulator and Energy Efficiency Alberta, in addition to holding industry association and private industry roles.